shahabty/hit_song_prediction/README.md

 # Hit Song Prediction
-This repo contains an implementation of a hit song prediction network in Pytorch.
+This repo contains implementations of random forest, support vector machine, and neural network for hit song prediction in Pytorch and Sklearn.

 ### Installation
 1. Install Anaconda3.